Field to Fork – The Art of Sustainable Living

 With woodlands, meadows, a polytunnel, vegetable gardens, river frontage, yoga deck, field kitchen barn, and a hen paddock, it is the perfect place to unwind and connect with yourself and to nature.

-This Field to Fork Course takes place in Summer, over the August Bank Holiday.
+This Field to Fork Course takes place in late Spring.

-This time in the season is all about abundance and the garden and land are approaching its fullest expression.
+This time in the season is all about nurturing new growth.
 Working on the land can help us reconnect to the natural rhythms and cycles that we can so easily become detached from.
 It inspires our cooking with diversity and possibility.

-The Field to Fork courses are taught and guided by Jo Tytherleigh, owner of Harewood Farm, and Hayley North.
+The Field to Fork courses are taught and guided by Jo Tytherleigh, owner of Harewood Farm, with Hayley North and Kate Allen from the team.

 For Jo, her relationship to food is found through connection to her environment.
 Life has become deeply informed by the intimate relationship she has with the landscape around her, the changing seasons, being out in the elements and nurturing growth.

-Hayley is a pioneer in holistic cooking.
-She has dedicated her working life to understanding the food energetics of ‘optimum nutrition’ utilising real whole foods.
+Hayley has dedicated her working life to understanding the food energetics of ‘optimum nutrition’ utilising real whole foods.
 One of her missions is helping people understand the relationships between what they eat and how they feel.
 When people eat her meals, they feel not only fed but energised and completely nourished.

 For those who want to fully immerse themselves in this experience there is the option to camp on the land.
 Here you can take advantage of our hot water inside-out shower and our compost loos with a view!
 Some camping equipment is available.
 We can discuss your requirements.